OpenSourceEconomics/respy/docs/how_to_guides/example_models.rst

 in each period.
 Agents can either choose to work in one of two sectors *a* or *b*, invest in *education* or stay *home*.
 The work alternatives award a wage and experience, while school only awards experience.
 In the home option, individuals gain neither a wage nor experience.
-The plot blow shows the choice patterns for the three parametrizations.
+The plot below shows the choice patterns for the three parametrizations.
 The model considers a time horizon of 40 periods.